What Is a Commercial Lease Assignment?

 - Landlord name

 Lease assignment agreements are pretty simple because they reference the original lease.
 This means that all of the terms in the old lease are automatically included in the new agreement.

 A lease assignment agreement transfers the entire lease, whereas sublease agreement does not.
 Assignments transfer the whole lease from one tenant to another.

 The most important thing to know about lease assignment agreements is that they usually need the landlord's permission.
 If you're considering assigning your lease, you should make absolutely sure that your landlord agrees to the arrangement because you are transferring your lease to a new party.

 If you need help with commercial lease assignment, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.